mbecker20/komodo/docsite/docs/file-paths.md

  1. to specify the root of the repo, use ```.``` as the path
  2. to specify a folder in the repo, pass it with **no** preceding ```/```.
 For example, ```example_folder``` or ```folder1/folder2```
  3. to specify an absolute path on the servers filesystem, use a preceding slash, eg. ```/home/ubuntu/example```.
-This way should only be used if absolutely necessary.
+This way should only be used if absolutely necessary, like when passing host paths when configuring docker volumes.

 ### implementation